EV Charging

 The future is solar-powered transport

 Combining solar with an EV is not just about saving money (though the savings are substantial).
-It is about energy independence - generating your own fuel from your own roof, insulated from both petrol price spikes and electricity rate increases.
+If you are still wondering whether solar is worth it in Australia, adding an EV to the equation makes the case even stronger.
+It is about energy independence, generating your own fuel from your own roof, insulated from both petrol price spikes and electricity rate increases.

 The technology is mature, the economics work, and the installers know how to set it up properly.
+If you want to brush up on the basics first, our guide to understanding solar covers how panels, inverters, and batteries work together.
 The only question is whether you are ready to stop paying for fuel.

 If you are not sure where to start, take our rebate eligibility quiz to see what incentives you qualify for on solar, batteries, and EV chargers.
 Then get matched with local installers who can design a system tailored to your needs.